-Voluntary parent payment/donations
+Voluntary contributions/donations

-Families will have the opportunity to make voluntary contributions to the Kinder.
-While this is voluntary, the support of every family is encouraged to assist us in continuing to provide a high quality program.
+Families will have the opportunity to make a voluntary contribution to the Kinder.
+While it is not compulsory to make a contribution, the support of every family is encouraged to assist us in continuing to provide a high quality program.